dchen024/Resume-Parser/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### Create a .env file
-Hides your API key to prevent attackers from accessing firebase storage.
-Go to firebase.google.com, create a new project, and copy the code to configure your firebase.js file into a .env file

 ### Application Information
 Our Resume Parser app has an interface for two types of users, an applicant and a recruiter.